Company Owned Life Insurance

 There has been much written about Company Owned Life Insurance (COLI) in the last 20 years.
-Over that time, Congress and the Senate have affirmed that COLI is a useful asset if designed properly and rules were established for it’s proper use.
+Over that time, Congress and the Senate have affirmed that COLI is a useful asset if designed properly.
+IRC 101(J) specifically is the law that covers how a company must document its ownership in life insurance on its employees.

 Company Owned Life Insurance is a policy where the company is the owner, payor and beneficiary of a life insurance policy on a key employee or management employee.
 The premium is paid with after-tax money but the cash usually grows tax deferred and the company will ultimately recognize a tax-free death proceed, if designed and maintained properly.
 In addition, the life insurance is usually valued at its cash surrender value, which is advantageous over normal pay as you go or mutual fund alternative funding options.